LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 char array[] = "Hello";
 ```
 What are the values of `sizeof(ptr)` and `sizeof(array)`?
 Why?
+- sizeof(ptr) = sizeof(char*) = 8 bytes, as the pointers on the machine in the problem are 8 bytes.
+- sizeof(array) = sizeof(char) * (Number of chars in array) = 1 * (5 + 1) = 6.
+Remember that char array[] will have a null-character appended.

 ### Lifetime of automatic variables

 5. What data structure manages the lifetime of automatic variables?
+- The stack.
+Automatic variable are allocated on the stack, for the lifetime of the function, and then deallocated, when the scope of the function ends.

 ## Chapter 4